International-Data-Spaces-Association/ids-specification/model/model.md

 In a broader context, the Dataspace Protocol enables the interaction between participants of a Dataspace.
 This may require additional concepts, which are not in the scope of this specification.
-The definitions below are therefore informative and not-normative.
+The definitions below are therefore informative and non-normative.
 The relationships between the primary [Dataspace](./terminology.md#dataspace) entities are defined as follows:

 ![](./m.dataspace.relationships.png)